 There are a variety of ways that you can make a lasting contribution toward preserving Virginia’s open space and natural beauty.
 A bequest from your will, living trust, or other estate plans can help protect Virginia’s natural landscape for generations to come.
 We welcome the opportunity to discuss the potential benefits of making a gift from your estate plans to support the mission of VOF.
 For more information, please contact Leslie Grayson at (540) 347-7727.

-Bequests: A bequest to VOF may enable you to make a much larger gift than you ever thought possible.
+A bequest to VOF may enable you to make a much larger gift than you ever thought possible.
 By naming VOF in your will or living trust, you can help ensure that Virginia’s open spaces are protected for future generations.
-Sample bequest language is available.
+Click here for sample bequest language.

 The Virginia Outdoors Foundation